ArkajyotiSaha/BRISC/README.md

 2. Datta, A., Banerjee, S., Finley, A. O., & Gelfand, A. E. (2016).
 Hierarchical nearest-neighbor Gaussian process models for large geostatistical datasets.
 Journal of the American Statistical Association, 111(514), 800-812.

 3. Guinness, J. (2018).
 Permutation and Grouping Methods for Sharpening Gaussian Process Approximations.
-Technometrics, (just-accepted).
+Technometrics, (accepted).

+4. Saha, A. and Datta, A. (2018) BRISC: bootstrap for rapid inference on spatial covariances.
+STAT, (accepted).